-- The implementation of the new Religious Education Curriculum. - Continuation of the formation opportunities for staff at both staff meetings and a whole day. - Continuing the Social and Emotional Learning program Second Steps. - Improving the understanding of Learning Progressions in Grammar and Punctuation to inform our data wall - Continuation of Positive Behaviours for Learning and student and staff well being.
+- The upskilling of staff to implement the Religion Program. - Continuation of the formation opportunities for staff at both staff meetings and a whole day. - Continuing the Social and Emotional Learning program Second Steps. - Improving the consistency with the teaching of Spelling across the school. - Continuation of Positive Behaviours for Learning and student and staff well being.